Stonksbunker/optionchain-visualizer/README.md

 # optionchain_visualization

-create a folder named "data" in same directory

 Run this script on EOD after 6 p.m. so all data gets updated on nse website Optionchain data of previous working day can't be accessed on next working day so do run it every working day